FREE VET CARE TO UKRAINIAN ANIMALS

 Thanks to you, we are able to continue this work.
 Despite being in the headlines less, the war continues to rage and advance across Ukrainian territory putting innocent lives at risk.
 Russian missiles rain down every day in the South East, and this shows no signs of stopping.
 If you can spare any donation towards this cause, please follow the "donate" buttons above.
 Your support is much appreciated.

-2024 international Missions
+2024 international volunteers

 On the 9th April - 12th April and 29th April - 11th of May 2024 we hosted 2 large international groups of volunteers who came from USA and Europe to provide help to the animals of Ukraine.
 Over these 2 missions we sterilised a total of 210 female dogs, 50 male dogs, 304 female cats and 89 male cats, totalling 653 sterilisations in a month.
 This takes our 2024 count to 1089 sterilisations and 4755 treatments when accounting for the large number of rabies and core vaccines, flea and worm treatments given.
 This work focused on the West of Ukraine, where there are a large number of abandoned animals, and we also treated a number of dogs evacuated straight to us from the frontline.
 With our international teams departing, the core team returns to the East of Ukraine to continue our frontline work.